 Our cross-sectional weights are based on almost monotone attrition – they are based on household participation in each wave except for waves 3-5.
 You can increase the sample size in your analysis by creating a tailored weight.

 Hope this helps,

-Updated by Pascale Bourquin over 2 years ago
+Updated by Pascale Bourquin almost 4 years ago

 Thanks a lot for your detailed response.
 Apologies that it has taken me a while to get back to you, I was discussing the above with my colleagues to decide how we can best implement this.
 We have decided to do the following: